 In most cases, your IT administrator will give you certificates and bind them to HTTPS port 443.

 In 2017, Chrome began only trusting certificates with a Subject Alternative Name (SAN) parameter, which cannot be configured when creating a certificate in the IIS Manager application.

 If you are using IIS and need to create a domain certificate, see Create a domain certificate, which provides a script to run on your machine that will create the appropriate certificate and bind it to HTTPS port 443.

 A certificate signed only by the owner of the website is called a self-signed certificate.
 Self-signed certificates are commonly used on websites that are only available to users on the organization's internal (LAN) network.
-If you communicate with a website outside your own network that uses a self-signed certificate, you have no way to verify that the site issuing the certificate really represents the party it claims to represent.
-You could actually be communicating with a malicious party, putting your information at risk.
+If you communicate with a website outside your own network that uses a self-signed certificate, you have no way to verify that the site issuing the certificate represents the party it claims to represent.
+You may be communicating with a malicious party, putting your information at risk.

-If you use a self-signed certificate, expect to see web browser and ArcGIS Desktop warnings about the site being untrusted.
+If you use a self-signed certificate, expect to see web browser and ArcGIS Pro warnings about the site being untrusted.
 When a web browser encounters a self-signed certificate, it will typically display a warning and ask you to confirm that you want to proceed to the site.
 Many browsers display warning icons or a red color in the address bar as long as you are using the self-signed certificate.